danielmarques12/danielmarques12/README.md

 <div align="center">
  <h4> Some features, tecnologies and services that are being used in the project: </h4>

+  • NextJS
+  • Typescript
-  • Tests (Jest)
+  • Chakra-UI
-  • Mobile responsive
+  • SSR/SSG/ISR
-  • Dark Mode
+  • Responsive
-  • Styled components
+  • Postgres
   • Cloudinary (image hosting)
   • JWT Authentication
   • Knex
+  • JEST
+  • Hosting on Heroku and Vercel

 </div>